openZH/startercode-generator_openZH/README.md

 The system works with two repos.

-- The **first repo** contains the code from this repo here that creates the notebooks and the overview README.
+- The **first repo** contains the code from this repo that creates the notebooks and the overview README.
 - A GitHub Action workflow instantiates a container, installs the necessary dependencies, clones the repo, and executes the script.
-- Once the notebooks are created the workflow will push these to a **second repo** that you can make available for your users.
+- Once the notebooks are created, the workflow will push them to a **second repo** that you can make available to your users.

 The script works with templates that are stored in – you guessed it – `_templates`.
-You easily can adapt these according to your ideas.
+You can easily adapt these to suit your needs.
 Just make sure that you keep the necessary placeholders (marked with double curly brackets) in the templates.
 The script will replace them with values from the metadata JSON.

 The code works out of the box with the [metadata API of the open data shop of the Canton of Zurich](https://www.web.statistik.zh.ch/ogd/datenkatalog/standalone/datasets/1461@fachstelle-ogd-kanton-zuerich).
 It can be easily adapted to other data shops.
-E.g., [here is a repo with starter code notebooks for all CSV datasets on opendata.swiss](https://github.com/rnckp/starter-code_opendataswiss).
+For example, [here is a repo with starter code notebooks for all CSV datasets on opendata.swiss](https://github.com/rnckp/starter-code_opendataswiss).

 ## How to adapt the code to your needs?